-Scholarships are automatically awarded to students who have obtained a First or Distinction in the First Public Examination or in intermediate (Part I Final, etc) examinations.
+Scholarships are automatically awarded to students who have obtained a First or Distinction in the First Public Examination.
 Scholarships are worth £200 with several nights free vacation residence annually, and are granted from the start of the academic year following the examination.